fons/graph-repl/README.md

 the ability to update the queue dynamically.
 I've provided an other implemention using the c++ std libraries heap algorithms.
 However those don't support fixups of the heap as new elements are added.
 I've worked around this by rebuiling the heap any time a new element is added after an element has been popped.
 This does have a performance impact.

+##### graphviz

+The unit tests generate 'dot' files which can be viewed with [graphviz](http://www.graphviz.org/).
+The location of these files is defined by the TESTDIR environment variable or defaults to $HOME/Test/graph-repl/data.